Private Pilot Insurance Leisure Flights Europe

 Which insurance do I need as a private pilot for flights in Europe?

-You absolutely need aviation liability insurance that meets the requirements of EU Regulation 785/2004.
-A CSL cover, which combines owner's liability and passenger liability, is recommended.
-Optionally, you can complement this protection with hull insurance and personal accident insurance for passengers.
+You must have aviation liability insurance that complies with the requirements of EU Regulation 785/2004.
+A CSL cover combining owner and passenger liability is recommended.
+Optionally, you can supplement this protection with hull insurance and occupant accident insurance.

 What are Special Drawing Rights (SDRs) and why are they important?

-Special Drawing Rights (SDR) are an artificial currency unit of the International Monetary Fund (IMF).
-The statutory minimum coverage amounts in aviation are stipulated in SDR.
-As the exchange rate to the Euro fluctuates, the coverage in Euro must be sufficiently high to meet this requirement at all times.
+Special Drawing Rights (SZR or SDR) are an artificial currency unit of the International Monetary Fund (IMF).
+The statutory minimum cover amounts in aviation are set in SZR.
+As the exchange rate against the euro fluctuates, the cover amount in euros must be high enough to meet this requirement at all times.

-Does the insurance also cover damages caused by gross negligence?
+Does the insurance also cover damage caused by gross negligence?

-Generally, simple negligence is covered.
-In cases of gross negligence or intent, the insurer may reduce or even deny benefits.
-You will find the exact terms in your policy's insurance conditions.
+As a rule, simple negligence is covered.
+In the event of gross negligence or intent, the insurer may reduce the benefit or even refuse it altogether.
+You can find the exact provisions in the policy terms and conditions of your insurance policy.

 I occasionally charter an aircraft.
 Do I need my own insurance?

-The chartered aircraft must have an owner's liability insurance.
-However, it is advisable to take out a subsidiary CSL insurance (charter liability insurance).
-This personal policy protects you in case the owner's insurance does not pay out or the coverage limit is exceeded.
+The chartered aircraft must have owner’s liability insurance.
+However, it is advisable to take out a subsidiary CSL insurance policy (charter liability).
+This personal policy protects you if the owner’s insurance does not pay out or the limit of cover is exceeded.

 How can I reduce the cost of my pilot insurance?

-The premium depends on factors such as the type of aircraft, the sum insured, and also your experience.
-More flight hours, higher licenses (e.g. instrument rating), and a proven record of accident-free flying can significantly reduce the costs.
-Choosing a higher deductible in comprehensive insurance also lowers the premium.
+The premium depends on factors such as the type of aircraft, the sum insured, and your experience.
+More flight hours, higher licences (e.g. instrument rating) and a proven accident-free period can significantly reduce the cost.
+Choosing a higher excess in the hull insurance also lowers the premium.

-Are flights to competitions or airshows covered by insurance?
+Are flights to competitions or air shows also covered?

 Not always.
-Participation in competitions, ploughing matches, or similar events is often excluded from standard cover and must be insured as an additional risk.
-Make sure to check this point in your policy before participating.
+Participation in competitions, air displays or similar events is often excluded from standard cover and must be insured as an additional risk.
+Please make sure you check this point in your policy before taking part.

 Subscribe to our newsletter